 If the Jackfruit seems too dry, then top with a little extra salsa in your taco.

 Jackfruit Salsa Verde Tacos

-- ¼ tsp Garlic and Onion Powder Optional- but I wanted a little more flavor.
+- ¼ teaspoon Garlic and Onion Powder Optional- but I wanted a little more flavor.

 - ½ Cup Salsa Verde I also added a small can of fire roasted green chilis to my homemade salsa verde.